WouterKlein/plant-humanities/docs/boxwood/README.md

 ### Humble yet resilient

 Deeply invested with cultural symbolism, boxwood represents the rich legacy of the formal gardens of Europe characterized by geometric layout, controlling vistas, and ambitious scale.
-Characterized by climate resistance in addition to malleability, it became a means of exporting this prestigious horticultural tradition that claimed its origins in antiquity across the entire globe, serving not merely as a plant material, but a key medium of stylistic expression.
+Characterized by climate resistance and malleability, it has served not merely as plant material, but a key medium of stylistic expression across the globe, reflecting a gious horticultural tradition that claimed its origins in antiquity across the entire globe,.
 The story of boxwood is that of a humble yet resilient plant, which, after centuries of disparagement and neglect, succeeded in taking over the garden world.
 Whether or not it would be able retain this hard-earned preeminence as the most sought-after ornamental shrub, only time can tell.[^ref30]
 <param ve-image
 	title="Boxwood in the Dumbarton Oaks garden, before removal." url="https://github.com/WouterKlein/plant-humanities/docs/boxwood/Boxwood-blight-in-Dumbarton-Oaks-garden_pre-removal1.jpg">